DitipriyaPaul/Heart_Disease_Prediction_Project/README.md

 death globally: more people die annually from CVDs than from any other cause.
 An estimated 17.9 million people died from CVDs each year.
 Of these deaths, 85% are due to heart attack and stroke.
-The high mortality rate and expensive surgery cost already make heart disease become a serious threat for many families in many parts of the world, especially those poorstricken countries.
+The high mortality rate and expensive surgery cost already make heart disease become a serious threat for many families in many parts of the world, especially those poor stricken countries.
 Therefore, it is crucial for people to analyze the relationship between various kinds of attributes in human and the possibility of suffering from heart disease.
 A robust model is helpful and meaningful in predicting which type of people is more likely to have a heart disease thus we can prepare or prevent in advance.